Inflammatory Bowel Disease

 Inflammatory bowel disease can cause symptoms that range from mild to severe.
-Symptoms include, but are not limited to:
+Symptoms can include:

-- diarrhea that occurs again and again, with or without blood in the bowel movements
+- diarrhea that happens again and again, with or without blood in the bowel movements

 - rectal bleeding (blood coming out of your rear end)